bpcurse/nextcloud-userexport/README.md

 Simple php script to export user lists using the Nextcloud user metadata OCS API

 ## Installation
-- Upload userexport.php to a directory on your webserver and open it in a browser.
-You can rename it to index.php if you point a subdomain at it, or the like.
+- Upload index.php and userexport.php to a directory on your webserver and open index.php in a browser.
+You can point a subdomain like https:///export.cloud.example.com at it.
 - **Make sure it is only accessible via https://** as you will be providing nextcloud admin credentials to it.

 ## General usage